RESTRICTIONS AND OTHER STUFF

 1. NO SACKING

-2. NO LITTER (including Fag butts) /NO BAG / BUCKET CRAPPING or CAMPING TOILETS
+2. NO LITTER (including Fag butts) /NO BAG or BUCKET CRAPPING or CAMPING TOILETS

 3. NO BRAIDED MAINLINE, LEADCORE or LEADERS OF ANY TYPE

-5. NO LONG or SHORT “CURVED SHANK” TYPE HOOKS (Please see hook guide below)
+5. NO “CURVED SHANK” TYPE HOOKS / HOOKS MUST BE BARBED / Hook size limit in place (See hook guide below)

-6. MINIMUM 0.35MM MAINLINE (Also including Nylon/Fluoro hooklengths)
+6. MINIMUM 0.35MM NYLON MAINLINE ONLY (Also including Nylon/Fluoro hooklengths)

-7. RODS Groups of upto 5 anglers with 4 rods each, and groups of 6 anglers with 3 rods each (Rods must never be left unattended).
+7. RODS Groups of upto 5 anglers with 4 rods each, (Rods must never be left unattended).

 8. SUPPLIED BOATS ONLY, Anglers must have a boat in the swim.
 Electric motors are compulsory, hire motors are available if required (Bait-boats are allowed)